 A youth movie about an interconnected set of Antwerp dwellers who all end up at a party one summer night, “Any Way the Wind Blows” looks good and sounds better with its eclectic range of music, but eventually runs out of steam despite being crammed with incident.
-In its first six weeks, film tallied more than 50,000 admissions in Belgium.
+A substantial hit on home turf, it has a hipster vibe that may help it cross borders within Europe with modest success, especially around Benelux, but it’s unlikely to make much noise internationally.
+In its first six weeks after opening in mid-June, film tallied more than 50,000 admissions in Belgium.